elodina/xml-avro/README.md

-# Upcoming
-Streaming Data.

-Seperate converter for avsc and avro

 # xml-avro
 This project provides Converter to convert generic xsd/xml to asvc/avro files.
 Avro schema and avro file are generated from xsd schema and xml file.